When are College Football Playoff rankings released? Schedule, time for third CFP Top 25

 CFP rankings release schedule 2023

-Tuesday's College Football Playoff rankings will be the third of six consecutive weeks in which the CFP unveils its top 25 rankings.
-Only that and the Dec.
-3 rankings will air outside of the standard 7 p.m.
-ET time slot.

-Tuesday's rankings will air between games at the State Farm Champions Classic, and the final rankings will be unveiled at noon ET on Sunday, Dec.
-3 (the day after conference championship weekend concludes).
+Tuesday’s rankings are the third of six this season.
+The final rankings of the season will be unveiled on Sunday, Dec.
+3, the day after conference championship weekend wraps up.
+That show will air at 11 a.m.
+CT.

 Here’s the full schedule: